magnetsystems/r2m-plugin-ios/README.md

 __STEP 3: Generate code__

-Click on "Generate", this generates the code under the <code>r2m</code> directory.A Kiwi unit test file is also generated under the <code><projectName>Tests</code> directory.
+After filling the form, click on "Generate" to generate the code.
+This generates code under the <code>r2m</code> directory.
+A Kiwi unit test file is also generated under the <code><projectName>Tests</code> directory.

 For example, let's say you decided to use the <code>GoogleDistance</code> built-in example.
 Select it from the drop-down menu, and specify a prefix (say, <code>GG</code>).
-After generating, you should see the controller, node, and test classes.
+Click on "Generate", you should now see the controller, node, and test classes:
 * Controller classes are generated under <code><ProjectName>/r2m/Controllers</code>
 * Test class is generated under <code><ProjectName>Tests/r2m/Controllers</code>
 * Model classes are generated under <code><ProjectName>/r2m/Nodes</code>